Lexington Product Liability Lawyer

 Defective products can cause a lot of damage.
 Four common types of hazards to watch out for are:

-These hazards can cause short-term and long-term personal injuries and possibly damage to your home.
-When people find these issues, they report them so the product is reviewed and either taken off the market or fixed so it’s safe to use and the label presents all safety information.
-The government organization in charge of the reports is the United States Consumer Product Safety Commission, or CPSC.
+These hazards can cause short-term and long-term personal injuries and possible damage to your home or other personal property.
+When people find these issues they report them, so the product is reviewed and either taken off the market or fixed so it’s safe to use and the label presents all safety information.
+The government organization in charge of the reports is the United States Consumer Product Safety Commission (CPSC).
 They work to protect people from dangerous consumer products that result in injury or death.